Saraswati Vihar

-Saraswati Vihar is an upscale residential area in North West Delhi near Pitampura.
+Saraswati Vihar is an upscale residential area in North West Delhi in Pitampura.
 Saraswati Vihar is also one of the three administrative divisions of the North West Delhi district.

 Etymology

 Saraswati is the Hindu goddess of learning and knowledge.
 Vihar is the Sanskrit word for dwelling.
 "Saraswati Vihar" literally means Saraswati's abode.
 This residential neighbourhood was created as a group housing society of school teachers in the 1970s.
 Teachers are the repository of knowledge and sources of learning.
 Hence the name.